-Most of the metals used in jewellery making – including silver and gold – come from areas of the world where low wages, unsafe working conditions and environmental destruction are commonplace.
+Most of the metals used in jewellery making – including silver – come from areas of the world where low wages, unsafe working conditions and environmental destruction are commonplace.

 94% of the total carbon emissions produced during the creation of a silver ring come from the silver mining process.1

 In the making process, acids and other harmful chemicals are used and packaging materials are often neither recycled or recyclable.

 My aim is to do all I can to reduce the impact on the environment while creating beautiful and wearable jewellery that you’ll cherish for years to come.

 1 – Applied Environmental Research Journal – Greenhouse Gas Emission in Jewellery Industry: A Case Study of Silver Flat Ring, P.Usapein, C. Tongcumpou, 2016

 The nitty-gritty on ethical, sustainable jewellery and packaging